 To access these, simply tap on the Readiness tab and select Body Temperature in the quadrant above your Readiness Score.

 The Daily view focuses on short-term temperature changes and is optimal for tracking acute reactions in the body.
 It displays the same value you see in your Readiness tab for each night.
 The Daily view is ideal for spotting when something is starting to tax your body so you can prioritize rest and recovery.
-This would apply in the case of monitoring for emerging illness and any type of strain on the body—may that be physical, mental, or emotional.
+This would apply in the case of monitoring for emerging illness and any type of strain on the body.

 The Trend view is designed to help you spot trends in your temperature over time.
 Using the Trend view allows you to answer questions such as “What are my monthly body temperature changes like?” and, more specifically for those who menstruate, “When do I start ovulating and menstruating each month?”
 Each date displays a weighted average of how your body temperature varies from your baseline based on a three-day window.
 This means that days closer to the current date will have more of an impact on your readings.